System Documentation // V.1.0

 Behavioural Atlas Documentation

 The Behavioural Atlas is a structured repository of cognitive biases, heuristics, and behavioural phenomena mapped within a relational network.
-The idea was to create a dynamic conceptual map of behavioural ideas.

 Conceptual Structure